nashville-software-school/bangazon-inc/book-4-bangazon/chapters/PROJECT_WITH_TESTING_INIT.md

 # Starting a Project with a Test Suite

-Perform all of these steps on a branch before you submit a pull request.
+Choose one teammate to perform all of these steps on a branch.
+No one else on the team should do **ANY WORK** until this entire procedure is completed.

 ## Create Github Repo